Tips for Talking About Sexuality for Parents

 You have the right to pass on personal questions

-One way to help children develop their own privacy standards is for them to see that you also have your limits.
+One way to help children develop their own privacy standards is for them to see that you also have your own limits.

 Watch your body language